elliheyes/Polytope-Generation/README.md

 - Step 3: From the command line move to the file directory and then inside the C folder.
 - Step 4: Type 'make' and hit Enter.
 This should compile all the necessary files in the package.
 - Step 5: To run the main function within the gen_poly.c file simply type "./gen_poly.x" and hit Enter.

-# Python Installation:
-- Step 0: Complete Steps 0-2 from the "C Installation" instructions above.
-- Step 1: In python set the file directory to the location of the Python folder.
-- Step 2: Define the path to the directory on line 7 of poly_genetic.py file.
-- Step 3: Install the functions from poly_genetic by inputting "from poly_genetic import *" at the top of the file.
-- Step 4: You may now call any function that is defined within the poly_genetic.py file.

 # General Notes:
 - Currently the main function in gen_poly.c is set to randomly initialise a population, evolve it,